MaikTungsten/CRISPRT4/README.md

 ```

 4.4 Execute the Script for mapping and variant calling.
-Deposit the Script "Mapping_and_Variant-calling.sh" in the CRISPRT4 directory.
+Deposit the Script "Mapping_Variant-calling_Counting.sh" in the CRISPRT4 directory.
+For M1 Chip-based systems execute the script: Mapping_Variant-calling_Counting_M1.sh.
-Located in that directory, execute the script:
+Located in that directory, execute the script such as in this example:
 ```
 bash Mapping_and_Variant-calling.sh
 ```